-The dinette area, figure 3-1 includes the area thermostat, door chime and four place bench type dinette, which converts into a 3/4 size bed.
+The dinette area, figure 3-2 includes the area thermostat, Gas/Smoke Alarm and Systems Monitor Panel (on the rear wall) and four place bench type dinette which converts into a 3/4 size bed.

-To convert dinette into bed you must first lift up and remove the back cushions from both sides of table, lay these cushions to the side.
+To convert dinette into bed you must first lift up and remove the back cushions from both sides of table, lay these custions to the side.
 Next unsnap and slide the bottom cushions toward the back rests.
-While holding table up, reach underneath the table to unlock and fold leg under table.
+While holding table up reach underneath the table to unlock and fold leg under table.
 Raise end of table up to remove table top from wall brackets and lay table top into place on dinette base.
 Place back cushions in open space on lowered table top and dinette base.
 To convert back to dinette just reverse order of steps above.

-Figure 3-1.
+Figure 3-2.
 Dinette Area